 "Young people I meet are clear they have serious responsibilities to their schools.

-"Teachers must have the time and space to teach without disruption, and the tools to maintain orderly classrooms."'Eyes of the child'
+"Teachers must have the time and space to teach without disruption, and the tools to maintain orderly classrooms."

 She said: "The quality of just about every setting, in and beyond schools, can be richly informed, I dare to say improved, if the voice of the child or young person has a legitimate place and they know it will be heard, whether or not they always get what they say they want.